 KPPA cannot assist you in computing your estimated federal income tax.
 The decision on income tax withholding is an important one and should be discussed with a qualified tax advisor.

 Federal Income Tax:

-Monthly benefits from KERS, CERS and SPRS are subject to federal income tax.
-For members who have made taxed contributions to KRS and elect to receive monthly benefits, current Internal Revenue Service regulations provide that the amount of after-tax dollars in the account be recovered by making a portion of each monthly benefit non-taxable.
-The non-taxable portion of each monthly benefit is referred to as the monthly exclusion and represents those contributions paid to the Retirement System prior to August 1, 1982, and any service purchases or re-contributions paid with taxed income.
+Monthly benefits from KERS, CERS, and SPRS are subject to federal income tax.
+If a member made contributions with after-tax dollars, then a portion of the monthly benefit will not be subject to federal income tax.
+The non-taxable portion of each monthly benefit is referred to as the "monthly exclusion" and represents those contributions paid prior to August 1, 1982, and any service purchases or recontributions paid with taxed income.

 The monthly exclusion, which is a specific dollar amount, remains the same and is not affected by increases in the recipient’s retirement benefit.
 The monthly exclusion will continue until there are no remaining payments on the account or until the total of all monthly exclusions on the account equals the member’s taxed contributions.